robinsmith-source/sdi/docs/chapters/hetzner-cloud.md

 ## Prerequisites

-To follow this guide, you will need:
+Before you begin, ensure you have:

+- A web browser
-- Familiarity with command-line interfaces.
+- Familiarity with command-line interfaces
-- A web browser.
-- An SSH client: macOS and Linux include a built-in client.
-Windows users can use Windows Terminal or PuTTY.
+- An SSH client:
+  - macOS and Linux: Built-in OpenSSH client
+  - Windows: Windows Terminal with OpenSSH or PuTTY

 ## 1. Creating a Hetzner Account